AliyunContainerService/pouch/docs/contributions/code_styles.md

 ### RULE006 - Return fast to indent less

-Pouch encourages contributors to take advantages of `return fast` to simply source code and indent less.
+PouchContainer encourages contributors to take advantages of `return fast` to simply source code and indent less.
 For example, the following codes are discouraged:

 ``` golang
 // wrong example